-Jon P. Rebman, Ph.D. has been the Mary and Dallas Clark Endowed Chair/Curator of Botany at the San Diego Natural History Museum (SDNHM) since 1996.
-He has a Ph.D. in Botany (plant taxonomy), M.S. in Biology (floristics) and B.S. in Biology.
+Jon P. Rebman, Ph.D. has been the Mary and Dallas Clark Endowed Chair/Curator of Botany at the Museum since 1996.
+He has a Ph.D. in Botany (plant taxonomy), M.S. in Biology (floristics), and B.S. in Biology.
 Dr. Rebman is a plant taxonomist and conducts extensive floristic research in Baja California and in San Diego and Imperial Counties.
 He has over 15 years of experience in the floristics of San Diego and Imperial Counties and 21 years experience studying the plants of the Baja California peninsula.
-For Jon's complete biography, click here.
+For Jon's complete biography, click here .
+Jon can be reached at 619.255.0247 or email@example.com .

-Ms. Aerne Hains has a M.S. in Plant Systematics from San Diego State University and has over 7 years experience with the flora of San Diego County.
+Layla Aerne Hains has a M.S. in Plant Systematics from San Diego State University and more than seven years of experience with the flora of San Diego County.
 She started as a graduate student intern in the department working on the Plant Atlas project.
 Currently, her duties in the herbarium include general curation, managing loans and processing incoming specimens.
 Layla also manages contract/fieldwork including rare plant surveys, floristic studies and biological monitoring.
+Layla can be reached at 619.255.0229 or firstname.lastname@example.org .

 John developed and manages the Botany databases and its two websites, Plant Alas and Baja Flora.
 A retired mechanical engineer, John started working for the museum in 2000 as a collections assistant.
 He then developed the database and check-out system for the Loan Library, after which he was recruited to the Botany department at the initiation of the Plant Atlas project in April, 2003.
 The databases and web tools are foundational elements in the department’s management of the collection and implementation of Plant Atlas and Baja projects.